 - Preheat oven to 300°F

-- In a large dutch oven, heat a couple tablespoons of oil.
+- In a large Dutch oven, heat a couple tablespoons of oil.

 - Deglaze the bottom of the pot with about 1 cup of wine.

-- Place the lid on the dutch oven and cook in oven for 2 hours.
+- Place the lid on the Dutch oven and cook in oven for 2 hours.